Full time, Part time

 The curriculum is multi-disciplinary and structured to help you explore a specialized area of cultural knowledge relevant to local and global communities.

-The India-Canada Studies certificate can also be a great starting point for graduate studies in South Asian studies or other related disciplines such as anthropology, cultural studies, economics, global development studies, history, and sociology, to name a few.
+The India-Canada Studies certificate can also be a great starting point for graduate studies in South Asian studies or other related disciplines such as anthropology, cultural studies, economics, global development studies, history, and sociology.

 SASI provides you with unparalleled hands-on opportunities to complement your learning:

-According to the Canada 2011 Census, the second largest ethnic group in Abbotsford is South Asian, comprising 22.4% of the population.
+According to the Canada 2016 Census, the second largest ethnic group in Abbotsford is South Asian, comprising 21.7% of the population.
 In fact, the Abbotsford metropolitan area has Canada's highest proportion of ethnically Indian citizens.
-Wikipedia reports that as of 2006-2009 the Punjabi language was spoken by 39.3% of Abbotsford households, making it the second most-commonly spoken language at home after English.
+A 2014 report by the City of Abbotsford states that the Punjabi language is spoken by 20.6% of Abbotsford households, making it the second most commonly spoken language at home after English and/or French.

 In today's global economy, B.C. and Canada have major economic and cultural ties to India.
 India has one of the world’s fastest-growing economies with a growing population, rising per capita income, and rapid expansion in many industries.
 The Canadian government is working with the Indian government to develop opportunities for exporters, investors, and innovators from both nations.

-That’s why having an in-depth understanding of Indian culture, history, and economics adds value to your résumé.
-If you plan to launch a career in the Fraser Valley, complementing your major field of study with an India-Canada Studies certificate can open doors of opportunity in practically any field, including education, business, social work, agriculture, public administration, arts and culture, and more.
+Having an in-depth understanding of Indian culture, history, and economics adds value to your résumé.
+If you plan to launch a career in the Fraser Valley, complementing your major field of study with an India-Canada Studies certificate can open doors of opportunity in practically any field, including education, business, social work, agriculture, arts and culture, and public administration.

-View entrance requirements in the UFV Academic Calendar
+View India-Canada Studies entrance requirements in the UFV Academic Calendar

 Students who do not meet the entrance requirements can upgrade in order to meet prerequisites for university classes.